bishopcurtisj/honeybee/docs/TO-DO.md

 - [x] Need to implement updating function
 - [x] Implement logic for when multiple agents are passed to BayesianDemand
 - [ ] Add tau calculation
+- [ ] convert `_informed` to one function call by refactoring agent trades construction.